 Correction:

-- Engage your core muscles, drawing your belly button toward your spine to maintain a straight line from heels to head.
+- Engage your core muscles deeply, actively drawing your belly button toward your spine to maintain a perfectly straight line from your heels to the crown of your head.

-- Push your heels back, keeping your legs straight and active.
+- Push back through your heels, keeping your legs straight and powerfully active.

 - Incorrect arm and elbow positioning.

-Elbows flare out to the sides; shoulders drop below the elbows or hunch up toward the ears.
+Common errors include elbows flaring out to the sides, shoulders dropping below the elbows, or hunching up toward the ears.

 Correction:

-- As you bend your arms, point your elbows straight back along your ribs.
-Ensure your elbows are hugged into the sides of your torso or very close to them.
+- As you bend your arms, ensure your elbows point straight back along your ribs.
+They should be hugged in close to the sides of your torso, or very nearly so.

-- When entering the asana, as you bend your arms, bring your elbows to about a 90-degree angle.
-Your upper arm (humerus bone, from shoulder to elbow) should be parallel to the floor.
+- When entering the asana, as you bend your arms, aim for approximately a 90-degree angle at the elbows.
+Your upper arms (from shoulder to elbow) should ideally be parallel to the floor.

-- Draw your shoulders back and down, away from your ears, broadening the space between your shoulder blades.
-Your neck is a natural extension of the spine.
+- Draw your shoulders back and down, away from your ears, creating space across your upper back.
+Your neck should remain a natural, long extension of your spine.

 - Holding the breath.